-Eigenvalue estimates after 50,000 iterations are shown in the lower panel of Figure \ref{fig:NeEst}.
-With $m=10,000$, estimates differ from exact eigenvalues by less than 0.32 m$E_\text{h}$.
-These differences can be attributed to the remaining sources of statistical bias in our method.
+Figure \ref{fig:NeErr} shows differences between estimated and exact eigenvalues after 50,000 iterations.
+With $m=10,000$, these differences are less than 0.32 m$E_\text{h}$ and can be attributed to the asymptotic biases in our method.
 All standard errors are less than $0.004$ m$E_\text{h}$.
 Retaining more nonzero elements in compression operations $(m=50,000)$ reduces the asymptotic biases to $<0.02$ m$E_\text{h}$ and the standard errors to $<0.0003$ m$E_\text{h}$.